Margin Call Definition: What It Means in Trading and Investing

 Summary: Key Points About Margin Call

-- Margin Call is a broker-enforced requirement to add funds or reduce exposure when account equity falls below maintenance margin.
+- Margin Call is a broker-triggered requirement to add funds or reduce positions when account equity falls below maintenance margin.

-If you’re building your trading foundation, review basic leverage math and a dedicated Risk Management Guide before using margin in live markets.
+If you’re building your foundations, review core materials on leverage, position sizing, and our internal Risk Management Guide before using margin in live markets.

 Frequently Asked Questions About Margin Call